Hornets end Hammers' winning run

 There were chances for both sides late on with Deeney shooting straight at Fabianski and Foster saving from Antonio before watching his follow-up effort hit the bar, but Deulofeu had the final say with a cool finish to settle matters after being played in by Pereyra.

-Pellegrini will take his side to a resurgent Southampton on Friday (NZDT), while Watford will host Chelsea on Boxing Day (27 December AEDT).
+Pellegrini will take his side to a resurgent Southampton on Friday (AEDT), while Watford will host Chelsea on Boxing Day.